 What is a cataract?

-A cataract is a clouding of the normally clear lens of the eye.
+A cataract is a progressive clouding of the normally clear lens of the eye.
 This clouding can weaken vision.
-The amount and pattern of cloudiness in the lens can vary.
+The amount and pattern of cloudiness in the lens, as well as the rate at which it develops, can vary.

 What causes a cataract?

-Cataracts occur when there is a buildup of protein in the lens.
-The protein makes the lens cloudy and prevents light from passing through, which causes some loss of vision.
+Chemical and structural changes occur within the lens over time.
+These changes make the lens cloudy and prevents light from passing through, which causes some loss of vision.
+This is a normal part of the aging process.

 - Genetic (inherited) disorders.